aarkalyk/VoiceCalculator/README.md

 - ➖ subtraction
 - ➕ addition

-The UI was inspired by the flag of Poland 🇵🇱
+The UI was inspired by the flag of Poland 🇵🇱 as a tribute to the origin of Notation 😉